rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 }
 ```

 Using `invoke` rather than `call` on `kFunction` prevents you from accidentally passing an incorrect number of arguments to the function: the code won’t compile.
 Therefore, if you have a `KFunction` of a specific type, with known parameters and return type, it’s preferable to use its `invoke` method.
-The `call` method is a generic approach that works for all types of functions but doesn’t provide type safety.
+The `call` method is a generic approach that works for all types of functions but doesn't provide type safety.

 ::: info **HOW AND WHERE ARE KFUNCTIONN INTERFACES DEFINED?**